-If you have a criminal record for an offense that was prosecuted by the Hennepin County Attorney’s Office, we may be able to help you get your record sealed by the court.
-Sealing, or expunging, a criminal record essentially removes it from public view.
+If you have a criminal record for an offense that was prosecuted by the Hennepin County Attorney’s Office, we may be able to help you get the records of that crime sealed by the court.
+Sealing (or expunging) a criminal record essentially removes it from public view.
 The records aren’t destroyed, but they are hidden, and that can make it easier for you to find a job or secure housing.

 Do I have to pay to get an expungement of my criminal record?

 Who can apply?

 We can only consider cases that were charged or prosecuted by the Hennepin County Attorney’s Office.
 If you were charged with a misdemeanor or gross misdemeanor and your case was prosecuted by a city attorney, or you were charged with a felony in a different county, your application to our office will be denied.
 For help with cases like this, visit www.helpsealmyrecord.org and either 1) select the county where your felony took place; or, 2) if your conviction was for a misdemeanor/gross misdemeanor or the county you need isn’t listed, select “All Other Counties”.

 Can my application be denied?